averms/jottings/test/test.md

   adipiscing elit.
 * Another item in the same list.

-Blockquotes within list items are not supported by \LaTeX\ output.
+Blockquotes within list items are not supported by output.

 * A list item with a blockquote: